S H A M P O O 7contributors

 Sheila E. Murphy has lived in Phoenix, Arizona since 1976. she is president of a consulting firm that specializes in organizational analysis and program evaluation.

 Larry Sawyer has been published in Nexus, Cokefish, Aught, Jack, Moria, The East Village, Tabacaria, Exquisite Corpse, Big Bridge, and Skanky Possum, among others. he edits milk magazine.

 Tracy Scarpino lives in Ventura, California. her writing has appeared or is forthcoming in Poems Niederngasse, The Melic Review, Poetry Motel, Story House, and Libido. she hopes to one day stop having nightmares about Big Bird.

 Kathy Lou Schultz, a recent Philly transplant from San Francisco, is thrilled that the Sixers won the Eastern Conference Championship.
-Kathy Lou edits Lipstick Eleven with Robin Tremblay-McGaw and Jim Brashear, and is finishing a manuscript of poetry and experimental narrative for Atelos press. her previous collections are Re dress (San Francisco State University) and Genealogy (a+bend press) and her home page can be viewed right here.
+Kathy Lou edits Lipstick Eleven with Robin Tremblay-McGaw and Jim Brashear, and is finishing a manuscript of poetry and experimental narrative for Atelos press. her previous collections are Re dress (San Francisco State University) and Genealogy (a+bend press).

 Laurel Snyder, originally from Baltimore, is famous for making collages, writing country-western songs, and introducing nice people to each other. if you haven’t heard of her by now, there’s probably something very wrong with the way you are living your life.